ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ACMEScript.md

 ### Comments

-Comments start with one or two semicolons and continue to the end of the line.
+Comments start with two semicolons and continue to the end of the line.